-Homework and basic course documents will be on the class page, publicly accessible from my web page (http://kfoster.ccny.cuny.edu/classes/fall2020/).
-Some of the material will be available on the Blackboard course page (login required).
-I will periodically send emails to the class via Blackboard so you must keep your CCNY email updated.
+Homework and basic course documents will be on the class page, publicly accessible from my web page (http://kfoster.ccny.cuny.edu/classes/fall2021/).
+Little of the material will be available on the Blackboard course page (login required).
+More on the class Slack channel.
+I will periodically send emails to the class so you must regularly check your CCNY email.